jmatth11/hotreload-C/README.md

 This is where we implement the expected functions defined in `driver/command.h` for our application.

 We have a little setup at the beginning of most functions to handle if we are hotreloaded at any instance.
-Technically with our setup it only needs to be in the `event` function but with different setups it could be setup to hotreload at any instance.
+Technically with our setup it only needs to be in the `event` function (as this is the next function that is called after hotreloading) but with different setups it could be setup to hotreload at any instance.

 ## Running this Project